JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 ## Design

-The parameter $c_{\min}$ sets the minimum fixed cost that a stake pool operator may declare.
+The parameter $c_{min}$ sets the minimum fixed cost that a stake pool operator may declare.
 The following plot shows the histogram of the fixed cost declarations at epoch 644.

 <p align="center" id="fig-min-pool-cost-644">
   <img src="plots/min_pool_cost_hist_epoch_644.png" alt="Histogram c_i epoch 644" width="62%">
 </p>

-A change in $c_{\min}$ or in the declared fixed cost $c_i$ does not affect the pool's gross reward.
+A change in $c_{min}$ or in the declared fixed cost $c_i$ does not affect the pool's gross reward.
 Instead, the declared fixed cost is paid to the operator before the remaining rewards are divided between the operator and delegators.

-The main objective of $c_{\min}$ is to support economically viable pool operation and provide some protection against Sybil attacks.
+The main objective of $c_{min}$ is to support economically viable pool operation and provide some protection against Sybil attacks.
 Without a minimum fixed cost to declare, an operator could create many pools, declare negligible costs, and offer returns to delegators that other operators (that needs to declare their cost) may be unable to match.

 The main trade-off comes from the incentive that a pool has to declare a larger fixed cost to cover their actual cost versus to declare less to become more attractive for delegators.
-That is, a higher $c_{\min}$ can therefore protect operator revenues and discourage small, undercapitalized Sybil pools, but it also reduces the competitiveness of small and new pools and may push delegation toward larger pools.
-A lower $c_{\min}$ facilitates entry and improves small-pool returns, but may intensify competition in $c_i$ and make it easier for multi-pool operators to expand.
+That is, a higher $c_{min}$ can therefore protect operator revenues and discourage small, undercapitalized Sybil pools, but it also reduces the competitiveness of small and new pools and may push delegation toward larger pools.
+A lower $c_{min}$ facilitates entry and improves small-pool returns, but may intensify competition in $c_i$ and make it easier for multi-pool operators to expand.

-The appropriate level of $c_{\min}$ therefore balances operator viability and Sybil resistance against entry, competition, and decentralization.
+The appropriate level of $c_{min}$ therefore balances operator viability and Sybil resistance against entry, competition, and decentralization.

 Next, these effects and trade-off are explained with more details